olalonde/decipher/README.md

+A curated list of code bases, categorized by language and difficulty level.

 # Work in progress!

-A curated list of code bases, categorized by language and difficulty level.
+# Intro

+Reading other people’s code is one of the surest way to improve your programming skills.
+Use this repo to browse other people's code.
+We've hand selected the best code out there and categorized them by difficulty level.

 # Table of contents